Civil Rights Act of 1964 - Explained

 The Civil Rights Act of 1964 is the United States broad legislation, whose intention is to bring to end discrimination of people based on their color, race, religion, race, or national origin.
 The law grants people the right to use public places and schools, equal employment opportunities, and equal rights to vote.
 The Act is the most important civil rights law in the US since the establishment of the American Civil Rights Movement.

-A Little More on What is the Civil Rights Act of 1964
+What Does the Civil Rights Act of 1964 Do?

 The Long Title of Civil Rights Act of 1964